Apollo Perelini: Post playing

 He now lives in Dubai where he was formerly the Director of Sport at Repton School Dubai, a private school.
 He currently runs two sporting Academies - Apollo Perelini Rugby Skills Academy (www.aprsa.com) and JETS (a female football academy), at an increasing number of venues around the emirate.

-Apollo is also the current head coach of the UAE National Rugby team, a position which he started in 2015 for the UAERF.
+After nearly a decade in charge of the UAE National Rugby team, a position which he started in 2015 for the UAERF, Apollo announced is retirement from the role on 24 November 2025.
 Apollo spoke about what makes the Rugby Sevens so special and the role that rugby has in the Dubai history in the This Luxury Life podcast show.